 You're not going nuts if you've noticed that buying whole almonds and processing them yourself is cheaper than springing for ground almonds.
 The problem is knowing how much to purchase.
-Once they are processed into finer-sized pieces, almonds have more volume than they did in their whole form.
+Once they're processed into finer-sized pieces, almonds have more volume than they did in their whole form.

-Start by identifying the amount of ground almonds called for in the recipe -- for example, 1 cup.
+- Start by identifying the amount of ground almonds called for in the recipe — for example, 1 cup.

-Purchase an approximate by-weight equivalent of whole almonds.
+- Purchase an approximate by-weight equivalent of whole almonds.
 A bag of whole almonds that weighs about 4 ounces will ultimately yield about 1 cup of ground almonds.

-Measure whole almonds to approximately 7/8 cup.
+- Measure whole almonds to approximately 7/8 cup.
 This amount is needed to create about 1 cup of ground almonds.

 - Place them in an oven set to 325 degrees Fahrenheit for 15 minutes, which will remove some oiliness and heighten flavor.

 - Re-measure the nuts to ensure that you have the amount needed for the recipe.

 - Process more whole almonds if they don't measure to what you need.

 Ground almonds add bulk and texture to baked goods such as brownies and cookies.
 They also replace all or some of the flour in tea breads and crusts, but the results will be grittier than when using almond flour.